Sean-S-Wang/christian_crusader_discord/README.md

 # Setting up python environment
 I use [Anaconda](https://www.anaconda.com/distribution/#download-section) to set up my environments.
 You can do:
 `conda env create -f crusader_env.yml`

+You can also set up the environment via pip:
+`pip install -r requirements.txt`